lawrennd/old_talks/_supply-chain/includes/containerisation.md

 \notes{Containerization has had a dramatic effect on global economics, placing many people in the developing world at the end of the supply chain. }

-\newslide{Wild Alaskan Cod}
+\newslide{Deep Freeze}
 \slides{
 \figure{\includejpg{../slides/diagrams/supply-chain/wild-alaskan-cod}{30%}}{Wild Alaskan Cod, being solid in the Pacific Northwest.}{wild-alaskan-cod}
 }

-\newslide{Wild Alaskan Cod}
+\newslide{Deep Freeze}
 \slides{
 \figure{\includejpg{../slides/diagrams/supply-chain/wild-alaskan-cod-made-in-china}{30%}}{Wild Alaskan Cod that is a product of China.
-It is cheaper to ship the deep frozen fish thousands of kilometers for processing than to process locally.}{wild-alaskan-cod-made-in-china}
+It is cheaper to ship the deep-frozen fish thousands of kilometers for processing than to process locally.}{wild-alaskan-cod-made-in-china}
 }

 \notes{